blockscout/blockscout-rs/verification/README.md

 addr = "0.0.0.0:8043"

 [solidity]
-# if false solidity verification is not supported
+# when disabled, solidity related handlers are not available
 enabled = true
 # list of all available compilers and information about them
 compilers_list_url = "https://raw.githubusercontent.com/blockscout/solc-bin/main/list.json"

 [sourcify]
-# if false sourcify verification is not supported
+# when disabled, sourcify related handlers are not available
 enabled = true
 # Sourcify API endpoint
 api_url = "https://sourcify.dev/server/"
 # number of failing attempts the server makes to Sourcify API
 verification_attempts = 3
-# the maximum period the service is waiting for the Sourcify response
+# the maximum period (in seconds) the service is waiting for the Sourcify response
 request_timeout = 10
 ```
 For all keys omitted from the configuration file default values from the example above are used.

 # Api

----

-Currently, the service supports 4 types of verification:
+Service supports 4 types of verification:
 ## Single file
 **Note**: Is deprecated and going to be replaced by Multi-Part files verification